AviatrixSystems/Docs/HowTos/ingress_protection_gcp_transit_firenet_pan.rst

 Step 8.
 Validate the setup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Check that the load balancer in google console shows the backend as healthy for the firewalls.
-Note that when you reboot a firewall, port 80 might take up to 30 minutes to respond to health checks on port 80.
+Note that when you reboot a firewall, it might take up to 30 minutes to respond to health checks on port 80.

 |gcp_health_check|

 Initiate traffic from the internet towards you application hosted in the spoke VPC.
 To do so, use the frontend IP address of the load balancer you created and the defined frontend port.
-Your application should respond as expected.
+Your application should respond.

 .. |gcp_ingress| image:: ingress_protection_gcp_transit_firenet_pan_media/gcp_ingress.png
    :scale: 50%